c4elme/information-security-notebook/penetration-testing-stuff/vulnhubs-writeup/tr0ll.md

 The shell timeouts after a few minutes so the first thing that I did was to check the version of the kernel and it appears that the version of the kernel is GNU/Linux 3.13.0-32-generic i686

-Next thing that I did was to search the exploit-db for the available privilege escalation exploits of the kernel version.
+Next thing I did was to search the exploit-db for the available privilege escalation exploits of the kernel version.

 This is the exploit that I used to gain root on the vulnerable machine: